mikaellindemann/Distributed-Consensus/DESCRIPTION.md

     - If `wait for` is empty
         Deadlock case: Return empty set
     - Ask all nodes in `wait for` for their history with `T'`
-    - Create neighbour history from `wait for` answers
+    - Create relations' from `wait for` answers
     - Stitch own history with answers
     - Return "new" history to all nodes in `requesters`